%20(2).avif)

 .avif)

-OCI is typically adopted by establishing a standardized landing zone, then using infrastructure as code to deploy consistent development, staging, and production environments with clear access controls and cost guardrails.
+OCI is typically adopted by establishing a standardized landing zone, then using infrastructure as code to provision consistent dev, staging, and production environments, often alongside hybrid connectivity to on-premises data centers.

 The cloud is a general term used to describe resources such as computing and storage that are provided as services managed by the cloud provider.
 Nowadays cloud providers offer a wide variety of services: Databases, Orchestration tools, Messaging queues, etc.